 The Bodynamic “running technique” will be introduced as an imaginal, mind/body integrative procedure for reawakening the flight reflex and reducing hyperarousal.
 Graduated training in the model will make it accessible to therapists for their clients with applications in both Phase 1 and Phase 2.
 Participants will also be supervised in making relevant choices of techniques both during triad role-plays and during client consultation.
 Integration of both theoretical and practical material from all three workshops will be included, reinforcing the bridge between theory and practice, training and actual work place situations.
 Treatment planning will be further discussed and practiced.

-All details of the workshop are in the pdf you get by clicking the link below.
+All details of the workshop are in the pdf you get by clicking ’12-DSTT2021′ at the top of the page.